ValentinaAng/Cat-and-Dog-classification-/README.md

 # Dog and Cat Image-classification

-This project contains images of cats and dogs.
-The main purpose was to build model to recognize whether it is a dog or a cat.
-Because of the gpu limit, i had problem loading all the photos.
-This dataset contains 5000 train photos.
+This Python project focuses on building a machine learning model to classify images as either cats or dogs.
+The dataset comprises 5000 training images, with the primary objective being to train a model capable of accurately distinguishing between cats and dogs.
+Due to GPU limitations, loading the entire dataset posed a challenge, but efforts were made to manage this constraint effectively.